 When discussing the future of video games, imagery of black masks strapped to people's faces typically comes to mind.
 The current state of virtual reality comes in the form of these black masks, the glowing screen moved from the living room wall to directly in front of the optic nerve.
 In this exciting time of digital media, the human viewer inches closer and closer to the screen, pining for the day they truly interact with the virtual world inside it.
 Soon, with currently unknown technology, we will be able to feel fully immersed, body and soul, in a video game.
 But to do what, exactly?
 What does the player do once inside the digital world?
 Stare into the virtual sky and contemplate the virtual universe?
 Sit in the grass and sing "Kumbaya, my Lord?"
 From what the scope of human history would indicate, as well as the general trajectory of the market for games and entertainment media, we'll most likely want to shoot stuff.

 There exists an obsession with aggressive gun-based fantasies in Western culture.
-The most popular video games around the world are first-person shooters (FPS); love it or hate it, Call of Duty is the 4th best-selling game franchise in history at 250 million copies sold over 13 years, behind only Mario, Super Mario, and Pokemon, which have been around nearly twice as long (McWhertor).
-Call of Duty is not the only FPS title to dominate the gaming market, and the list keeps growing.
+From before the earliest video games, to the advent of written language, people have relished tales of daring heroics, brutal combat, and the horrors of warfare.
+But violence in stories would lead to interactive and engaging activities designed to satisfy some fundamental desire to better others on the field of battle, from sports that mimic the physical attributes of combat to table-top games that cater the more cerebral qualities of war.
+These two qualities of interactive entertainment with violent themes would culminate, over hundreds of years of evolution, into the most popular video game genre around the world: the first-person shooter (FPS).
+Call of Duty, a 13-year old video game franchise, is the 4th best-selling game franchise in history, at 250 million copies sold.
+These sales trail behind only Mario, Super Mario, and Pokemon, which have been around nearly twice as long (McWhertor).
+Of course, Call of Duty is not the only FPS title to dominate the gaming market, and the list keeps growing.

-What is it about violence that makes it so appealing to watch and play?
-Why has generation after generation learned and expressed how dreadful nation-against-nation warfare to person-to-person murder, and yet children for clamor guns with orange tips and urban fashion includes epaulettes and combat boots?
+What is it about violence, especially from an immersive perspective, that makes it so appealing to watch and play?
+Why has generation after generation learned and expressed the absolute horrors of nation-against-nation warfare to person-to-person murder, and yet children clamor for plastic guns with orange tips and urban fashion lauds epaulettes, olive drab and combat boots?